 A case of simple “red eye” may in fact be a serious problem of uveitis.
 If your eye becomes red or painful, you should be examined and treated by an ophthalmologist (Eye M.D.).

 Uveitis has many different causes:

-- a virus, such as shingles, mumps or herpes simples;
+- A virus, such as shingles, mumps or herpes simplex

 How is uveitis diagnosed?